Rocky: Box office

 Rocky grossed $5,488 on its opening day at Cinema II, a house record.
 When it was released nationally, it grossed $5 million during its first wide weekend and consistently performed well for eight months and eventually reached $117 million at the North American box office.
 Adjusted for inflation in 2018, the film earned over $500 million in North America alone.
 Overseas, Rocky grossed $107 million, for a worldwide box office total of $225 million.
-With its production budget of just under $1 million, Rocky is notable for its worldwide percentage return of over 11,000 percent.
+With its production budget of about $1 million, Rocky is notable for its worldwide percentage return of over 11,000 percent.
 It was the highest-grossing film released in 1976 in the United States and Canada and the second highest-grossing film of 1977, behind Star Wars.

 Critical response

 Rocky received positive reviews at the time of its release.
 Roger Ebert of the Chicago Sun-Times gave it 4 out of 4 stars and said that Stallone reminded him of "the young Marlon Brando."
 Box Office Magazine claimed audiences would be "touting Sylvester 'Sly' Stallone as a new star".
 Frank Rich liked the film, calling it "almost 100 per cent schmaltz", but favoring it over the cynicism that was prevalent in movies at that time, although he referred to the plot as "gimmicky" and the script "heavy-handed".
 Several reviews, including Richard Eder's (as well as Canby's negative review), compared the work to that of Frank Capra.

 The film did not escape criticism.
 Vincent Canby, of The New York Times, called it "pure '30s make believe" and dismissed both Stallone's acting and Avildsen's directing, calling the latter "none too decisive".
 Andrew Sarris found the Capra comparisons disingenuous: "Capra's movies projected more despair deep down than a movie like Rocky could envisage, and most previous ring movies have been much more cynical about the fight scene"; commenting on Rocky's work for a loan shark, Sarris says the film "teeters on the edge of sentimentalizing gangsters".
 He found Meredith "oddly cast in the kind of part the late James Gleason used to pick his teeth".

 The film enjoys a reputation as a classic and still receives nearly universal praise.
 On the review aggregator Rotten Tomatoes, the film holds a 93% approval rating based on 75 reviews, with an average rating of 8.4/10.
 The site's critics consensus states: "This story of a down-on-his-luck boxer is thoroughly predictable, but Sylvester Stallone's script and stunning performance in the title role brush aside complaints."
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 14 critics, indicating "generally favorable" reviews.